shopware5/devdocs/source/labs/3d-product-visualization/index.md

 ### Why have we created a 3D editor?
 Before we're jumping straight into the plugin, I would like to explain why we've added a 3D editor instead of a simple upload ability for 3D models.
 A 3D model is just a single part of a 3D scene, next to things like the environment or the lighting, both of which are crucially important for a realistic display of your products.
 That is why we decided to provide a solution that seamlessly allows you to create everything necessary to present 3D representations of your products in your shop.

-A scene contains a camera which looks onto your product, you have different lights in place, for example a hemisphere light for enviormental illumination and a spot light which is giving your project the correct lighting, as well as a backdrop or even other 3D models which you're using to put your product into the right context.
+A scene contains a camera which looks onto your product, you have different lights in place, for example a hemisphere light for environmental illumination and a spot light which is giving your project the correct lighting, as well as a backdrop or even other 3D models which you're using to put your product into the right context.

 ## Technical background
 The editor is using [babylon.js](https://www.babylonjs.com/), a JavaScript framework for building 3D games with HTML5.
 WebGL, WebVR & Web Audio initiallly created by Microsoft.
 It helps you to streamline the development of 3D content in the browser.
 The framework itself it full-featured and includes a rich & in-depth documentation.